ptomulik/typeout/README.rst

 element from meta-sequence for which the test failed, or (with ``--log_level=test_suite`` for example) the crucial information is encoded in mangled type names that are not human readable (at least in some compilers, e.g. g++).
-One possible approach to cope with this problem is to provide user-readable messages with full information about currently processed types.
+One possible remedy is to provide user-readable messages with full information about currently processed types.

 The usage example of `BOOST_AUTO_TEST_CASE_TEMPLATE()`_ (from its documentation) is::